-©2007 KEVA planks.
-All rights reserved.
+©2007 KEVA Planks.
+All Rights reserved.
 Printed in the United States of America.

 Notice!
 Pages may be reproduced for classroom or home use only, not for commercial resale.

-No part of this publication may be reproduced for storage in a retrieval system, or transmitted in any form or by any means-electronic, mechanical, recording, etc.-without the prior written permission of MindWare.
-Reproductions of consumable student handouts found in the appendix may be made for schoolwide use, but system-wide reproduction is prohibited.
+No part of this publication may be reproduced for storage in a retrieval system, or transmitted in any form or by any means - electronic, mechanical, recording, etc. - without the prior written permission of the author.

+Reproductions of consumable student handouts found in the appendix may be made for school-wide use, however system-wide reproduction is prohibited.